Authored by the expert who managed and guided the team behind the Colombia Property Pack

 Does a property price drop look likely in Medellín as of 2026?

-As of early 2026, the likelihood of a meaningful price drop (say, 10% or more) in Medellín over the next 12 months looks low, primarily because supply constraints remain strong and forced-selling pressure is absent.
+As of 2026, the likelihood of a meaningful property price decline in Medellín over the next 12 months looks low to medium, but the risk is higher for overpriced luxury apartments and weak Airbnb buildings.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Medellín.